 The results make encouraging reading for those who care about animals and the planet.
 Nearly half of vegetarians who are not vegan said they would like to reduce their consumption of dietary animal products.
 This equates to 521,000 people across Britain, meaning there could soon be in excess of one million vegans in total.

 The movement is being driven by young people making more ethical and compassionate choices – close to half of all vegans are in the 15-34 age category (41%) compared to just 14% who are over 65 – evidence to support even greater growth in the future.

 The study also found that 3.25% of the population, around 1.68 million people, are either vegetarian or vegan.
 More than 860,000 of all vegetarians and vegans also avoid all non-dietary animal products such as leather and wool.

 The vast majority of vegans live in urban or suburban areas (88%) compared with rural areas (12%) and this is reflected in London, where 22% of all vegans in Britain live – more than any other region.
-Significantly, almost twice as many vegans identify as female (63%) than male (37%).
+Almost twice as many vegans are female (63%) than male (37%).